rmc3408/Java/README.md

 3) abstract superclasses to declare variables

-* dynamic binding
+* Dynamic binding
 When the compiler see a method call using variable’s class type.
+Create a object but use model as superclass.

 ` Animal mypet = new Cat() `

+-- superclass reference at a subclass object.

+the type of the referenced object, not the type of the variable determines which method is called.
+BEcause is-a relationship applies only up the hierarchy.

+THERE IS A technique known as downcasting that enables a program to invoke subclass methods that are not in the superclass.

+A technique known as downcasting that enables a program to invoke subclass methods that are not in the superclass.

 * late binding.
 superclass reference to invoke method. subclass concentre each method.

 * FINAL